loomio/loomio-docs/en/src/user_manual/getting_started/orientation.md

 ![](search-tags.png#width-80)

-## Thread page
+## Threads

-From your group page, click on a thread to read the thread.
+Under the Threads tab on your group page, click on one of the threads in the list to open the thread.

 ![](thread-robotics-roadshow.png#width-80)